elephantscale/es-training-new/deep-learning/generic/DL-Convolutions.md

    - Reduce no of parameters (thereby help reduce overfitting)
    - Increase location invariance (i.e. tolerate a little bit of image shift)

  * Pooling allows invariance, which means that output is less sensitive to changes to input.
-Invariance is useful when it is more imp. to test for presence of certain features rather than the location of those features.
-Eg in face detection, we wish to detect left eye and right eye, their precise locations are less important.
-This is what we mean by invariance.- In certain cases where location is important, invariance is not acceptable.
-Eg when we wish to detect in an image the edge where the two walls meet
+Invariance is useful when it is more imp. to test for presence of certain features rather than the location of those features. e.g. in face detection, we wish to detect left eye and right eye, their precise locations are less important.
+This is what we mean by invariance.- In certain cases where location is important, invariance is not acceptable. e.g. when we wish to detect in an image the edge where the two walls meet

 Notes: